 "Jesus," I said.

 Now, a firefighter came up to us.
 There were tons of them around in the burned streets, helping residents cart off salvaged items and driving people to the parking lot on the other side of town where the journalists were.
 That's where Rockaway Point Boulevard would've taken me if I'd been allowed to drive in, I realized, and there were cops in the parking lot checking peoples IDs to ensure only residents of the Wedge were allowed to enter.
-I saw a news van out in the lot, and I'm assuming that's as far as the New York Times or Wall Street Journal reporters made it (or maybe only I had been turned back out on the road?): to the edge of the parking lot.
-Now that I was inside, though, I was worried this FDNY guy was going to arrest me, or hassle me, at least.
+I saw a news van out in the lot, and I'm assuming that's as far as they made it: to the edge of the parking lot.
+Now that I was inside, though, I was worried this FDNY guy was going to hassle me.

 "You guys need a hand?" he asked.

 "A hand with what, buddy?" the bearded guy told the firefighter.